-An assessment of the effectiveness of the Company's governance, internal control and risk management systems was conducted at the end of 2019, including a certification by the CEO.
+An assessment of the effectiveness of the Company's governance, internal control and risk management systems was conducted at the end of 2020, including a certification by the CEO.
 Key operational risks and any control weaknesses or non-compliance with the Company's risk policies and business standards or local delegations of authority are highlighted as part of this process.
-Substantial progress has been made during the year, especially in respect of IT and data related controls.
-The assessment identified further work to be undertaken around IT and data and to meet the Group's enhanced Financial Crime compliance standards, ongoing work in areas of regulatory focus and enhancements needed to implementation and embedding of the Risk Management Framework, including the Group's Operational Risk & Control Management methodology.
+Significant progress has been made with enhancing the Company's management of operational risk in 2020.
+This will remain a key focus in 2021, along with ongoing work in areas of regulatory focus.
 The CRO provided his own opinion on the CEO's certificate which confirms accuracy of the CEO's declaration and noted no additional qualifications or weaknesses.

-The Risk Committee, on behalf of the Board, carried out a full review of the effectiveness of the systems of internal control and risk management in March 2020 covering all material controls, including financial, operational and compliance controls and the Risk Management Framework.
-There has been regular reporting to the Audit Committee throughout the year to ensure that areas of improvement are both identified and remediated, and this monitoring will continue in 2020.
+There has been regular reporting to the Risk Committee throughout the year to ensure that areas of improvement are both identified and remediated, and this monitoring will continue in 2021.